 - Art Evolution: Contrast Joshua's first appearance◊ in Destiny with his current counterpart in Original Generation.
-It's actually a subversion, though: the redesign is done by Sachiko Kouno, SRW's current character designer for its console titles.
+It's actually a subversion - the redesign is done by Sachiko Kouno, SRW's current character designer for its console titles.
 The original design from Destiny was by Sachie Suzuki, as Kouno doesn't work on stand-alone portable titles.

 - The Atoner: Father commits the sin, the son atones for it.

-- But Now I Must Go: If Cliana recruits Ventus if she's the headlining protagonist, Joshua leaves the group and does not return for the rest of the game in Destiny.
+- But Now I Must Go: In Destiny, if Cliana recruits Ventus if she's the headlining protagonist, Joshua leaves the party and does not return for the rest of the game.

 - Captain Ersatz: The Geant Chevalier to the Dendrobium Orchis

-- Leitmotif: By default, "Desire"; when using the strongest attack for any machine he pilots, it becomes "Drumfire".
+- Leitmotif: By default, "Desire"; when using the strongest attack for any machine he pilots, "Drumfire".

 - Non-Indicative Name: Aile Chevalier means "air knight", yet it's the only protagonist mecha in Destiny that's incapable of flight.

 - Not Blood Siblings: Joshua is his father's only blood-related son; Cliana's adopted.